bengeois/awesome-bluesky-list/README.md

-# Awesome Bluesky Starterpack
+# Awesome Bluesky Lists

-😎 A collaborative list of great bluesky starterpack to find folks to follow.
+😎 A collaborative list of great bluesky lists to find folks to follow.

 ## Development